Kez’s Kitchen Lemon Cream Melting Moments

 The verdict

-The Kez’s lemon cream melting moments are certainly worthy of buying again.
+The Kez’s Kitchen lemon cream melting moments are certainly worthy of buying again.
 I think if they did a release of the same biscuit with say a raspberry filling I’d be more keen.
 This is only because I’m not into lemon.
-Update: in the process of writing this review I saw they do make raspberry melting moments – perfect!
+Apparently they used to make a raspberry flavour but not anymore.

-It’s a worthwhile biscuit and is recommend it to any shortbread or lemon fans.
+It’s a worthwhile biscuit and I’d recommend it to any shortbread or lemon fans.

-You can purchase Kez’s products in the main two supermarkets but their full range is best found online at stores like FodShopper.
+You can purchase Kez’s products in the main two supermarkets and independent grocers.

 PRODUCT DETAILS